Are you a victim of rape, attempted rape or sexual assault?

 Are you willing to help educate the public about sexual assault by sharing your story?
-We are looking for victims and friends or family members of victims who are willing to share their experience by:
+We are looking for victims who are willing to share their experience by:

 - Speaking to school and community groups